MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 **Create brief but meaningful responses**

-When possible, create brief but meaningful responses with a bias towards text-based answers that are glanceable.
+When possible, create brief but meaningful responses with a bias toward text-based answers that are glanceable.
 Make cards crisp, clear, and actionable.

 **Try to fit your content within the height of Cortana's canvas**